 Lung Cancer Risk Calculator

 Are you a smoker?
 Or maybe you've smoked (a bit) before?
-Do you wonder what are your chances of getting lung cancer after quitting smoking?
+Do you wonder what your chances are of getting lung cancer after you quit smoking?

 What percentage of smokers get lung cancer?

-The obvious thing is that if you have been smoking, the lung cancer probability is higher.
-But what the other important elements are?
-The authors of the study found out that there are seven significant risk factors:
+Obviously, if you have been smoking, the likelihood of lung cancer is higher.
+But what are the other important elements?
+The authors of the study found that there are seven significant risk factors:

-- hours of daily indoors exposure to smoke.
+- Hours of daily indoor exposure to smoke.

 The answer to the question of how many smokers get lung cancer is very complicated, as it depends on so many factors.